HQ786/DevOps-Portfolio/README.md

 ### For more details, check out the `project-6-monitoring-visualization-grafana-prometheus` folder in this repository.

+## Project 7: Serverless Deployment of a ToDo Application

+### Overview/Description
+This project involves developing a ToDo application using a serverless architecture.
+The backend is powered by AWS Lambda, the API layer is exposed using AWS API Gateway, and AWS RDS is used for storing application data.
+The Serverless Framework simplifies deployment and management.

+### Tools Required
+- AWS Lambda, AWS API Gateway, NodeJS, AWS RDS, Serverless Framework.

+### For more details, check out the `project-7-serverless-deployment-todo-app` folder in this repository.

 ## **Contact**

 If you'd like to connect or have any questions, feel free to reach out: